Afirestriker/react-concepts-in-action/ReactJS-Tutorial/README.md

   * Props in Functional component
     * How to pass component `attributes` and recieve as props properties.
     * How to pass component `children` i.e, dynamic html content inside component and recieving it using the reserved children property of the props object.
-  * Props in Classs component
+  * Props in Class component
     * Unlike functional component.
 To use props in React Class component we need to make use of `this` keyword.
     * For Example: ```this.props.name / this.props.heroName / this.props.children ```
   * **Props are immutable i.e. you cannot changes the props property values**